FourtyTwo/42/README.md

 # 42

+# Please note that this is a development branch and should not be used to create release or production builds.
+# Builds made on the development branch will often not compile, will not work as intended, or will be incompatible with the current Network.

 Copyright (c) 2014-2018 The Monero Project.
 Copyright (c) 2018-2018 The 42 Project.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.